 Make sure the leftovers have cooled down to room temperature before storing.

-You can store your leftover curry fried chicken pieces in the fridge for 3-4 days.
+You can store your leftover braised oxtail in the fridge for 3-4 days.

 Leftovers can be kept for 3-4 days in the refrigerator.
 After that, the risk of food poisoning increases.
 If you don’t think you’ll be able to eat leftovers within four days, freeze them immediately.